afifabroory/WikipediaMySQLDump-GraphLinks-Processing-PyScript/README.md

 What I learn?
 - Maximize hardware capabilities.
 Use Multiprocess, Thread, Async, etc. (Don't process in series)
-- Split the data (Chunking) and let each process in multiprocess handle it seperately.
+- Split the data (Chunking) and let each process in multiprocess handle it.
 - I/O operation is exspensive.
 Buffer...
+- Don't waste your time to use "Fast" programming language.
+Probably better if u can....